 Step 2: Set up the Custom Channel Grouping

-A channel grouping is a set of labels that you see in the reports.
-By defining rules for each channel in a grouping you specify which sources of traffic will be allocated to which labels.
+A channel grouping is a set of labels that you can see in the reports.
+By defining rules for each channel in a grouping, you specify which sources of traffic are allocated to which labels.

-In the below example, our task was to split all Paid Search traffic into Branded and Non-branded.
-In addition, the latter should be shown separately for PLA and Text ads while all Bing search traffic should be filtered into a separate label.
+In this case, our task is to split all Paid Search traffic into Branded and Non-Branded Categories.
+Non-Branded should show separately for Product Listing Ads and Text Ads, while we should filter all Bing search traffic into a separate label.

-We started by creating two main buckets for branded and non-branded search.
-This traffic could be defined by Medium matching “cpc” or “ppc” and Campaign containing “Brand”.
-Use “AND” if you want both conditions to be met.
+To start, we create two main buckets for branded and non-branded search.
+We define this traffic by Medium matching “CPC” or “PPC” and Campaign containing “Brand.”
+Use “AND” if you want data to meet both conditions.

-Non-branded traffic in this case should not contain “Brand” in the Campaign name, which could also be used for separation of Text vs. PLA ads.
-To exclude Bing into a separate channel, we added one more condition: Source does not contain “bing”.
+In this case, Non-Branded Content should not contain “Brand” in the Campaign name, which we can also use for the separation of Text versus Product Listing Ads.
+To exclude Bing into a separate channel, we add one more condition: Source does not contain “Bing.”

-Bing traffic will fall into the next channel rule and will be captured by two conditions: Medium matching “cpc” or “ppc” and Source matching either “bing” or “bing.com”.
+Bing traffic will now fall into the next channel rule where two conditions capture it: Medium matching “CPC” or “PPC” and Source matching either “Bing” or “bing.com.”

-#3 Check and refine the settings for higher accuracy
+#3 Check and refine your settings for higher accuracy

-Ideally, if all the rules are set up correctly and cover all source/medium variations, you should not see any ‘Other’ traffic in reports.
-If it still shows up, we suggest fine-tuning your rules to include this traffic in one of the channels.
-This will ensure you don’t lose any valuable traffic.
+Ideally, if all rules are set up correctly and cover all source/medium variations, you should not see any “Other”’ traffic in your reports.
+If it still shows up, we suggest fine-tuning your rules to include this traffic in one of your created channels.

-To check if your setup is correct go to Acquisition -> All Traffic -> Channels, filter out only channel “Other” if it shows up and apply secondary dimension Source/Medium.
-Now you should see which traffic was not included into your rules.
-Now go back to Custom Channel Setup and add these missing traffic types to your label definitions.
-Repeat this until “Other” channel is no longer shown.
+To check if your setup is correct, go to Acquisition -> All Traffic -> Channels, only filter out the “Other” channel if it shows up, and apply a secondary dimension: Source/Medium.
+Now you should see which type of traffic your rules did not include.

-Remember that any significant updates to your traffic tagging may require you to tweak the channel setup correspondingly.
+Remember that making any significant updates to your traffic tagging may require you to tweak the channel setup correspondingly.

-TIP: Take a wider date range for this check, optimally it should be 6+ months.
+TIP: Choose a broad date range for this check, optimally it should be six months back or more.

 Remember that Custom Channel Groupings are available only to the user who created them.
-So, don’t forget to share them with your teammates if you want this setup to be visible and used collectively.
+So, don’t forget to share them with your teammates if you want your new setup to be visible and used collectively.

 The Final Takeaway

 It’s important to note that creating custom channels does not mean you should stop using the default channel grouping!
-It may work fine, but you don’t want any conversions lost in the ‘Other’ channel.
-Customize the channels to get granular conversion data and slice your marketing channels to analyze them in detail.
-Finally, correct attribution analysis should be always preceded with a thorough data clean-up – there is nothing worse than making decisions based on the data that is not honest.
+You don’t want to lose any conversions in the ‘“Other” channel.
+Customize your channels to get granular conversion data, and segment your marketing channels to analyze them in detail.
+Finally, correct attribution analysis always starts with a thorough data clean-up – there is nothing worse than making decisions based on the data that is not honest.